 TIP: Stick with moderately fast cams, which cover most hunting situations.

 Brace height is the distance between the string (at the nockpoint) and the inside of the bow’s grip when a bow is not drawn.
 Brace height has more influence on speed and accuracy than any other bow feature.
 A bow with a short brace height has a longer power stroke, which increases arrow speed.
 The downside is that because the arrow stays on the string longer, shooting-form errors are amplified.
 Conversely, bows with long brace heights are a bit slower but are much easier to shoot accurately.

 TIP: A bow with a 7-inch brace height is considered to be a good compromise.

-One Cam vs. Two Cams
+6. One Cam vs. Two Cams

 Recent advertisements have inundated magazine readers with the drawbacks of two-cam bows.
 The reality is that every bow must be timed correctly before it will shoot straight.
 Timing is nothing more than the simultaneous rollover of the cams.
 Most two-cam bows are very dependable.